-Not at all bothered------Very severely bothered
+Never bothered------Always bothered

-Numerator Options: OR Performance Met: Patient-reported QOL assessment AND care plan recorded in the medic record.
-Denominator Exception: OR Patient reason (e.g. patient declines to complete the tool).
-OR Denominator Exception: Patient is diagnosed with a skin condition that is denominator eligible, but the patient has identified a skin condition that is not included in the denominator as the main condition on their assessment.
-Performance not Met: No record of the patient-reported QOL assessment AND/OR care plan in the medical record.
+Nume rator Options: Performance Met: Patient-reported QOL assessment AND care plan recorded in the medical record.
+OR Denominator Exception: OR Patient reason (e.g. patient declines to complete the tool).
+Denominator Exception: Patient is diagnosed with a skin condition that is denominator eligible, but the patient has identified a skin condition that is not included in the denominator as the main condition on their assessment.
+OR Performance not Met: No record of the patient-reported QOL assessment AND/OR care plan in the medical record.